Duke of Somerset: Seymour creation and 17th century claim to revert to Beaufort creations

-Algernon had been created Baron Percy in 1722.
-After succeeding his father as 7th Duke of Somerset he was created Earl of Northumberland in 1749, the Earldom of Northumberland having become extinct with the death of his maternal grandfather in 1670.
-The remainder of the earldom was to pass to Sir Hugh Smithson, husband of Algernon's daughter Elizabeth Seymour (bef.
-1730–1776), whilst the titles Baron Cockermouth and Earl of Egremont were remaindered to the children of his sister, Lady Catherine Seymour (1693–1731).
-Without male issue, on his death in February 1750 these titles therefore passed to different families in accordance with the remainders in the patents of their creation.
-The earldom of Hertford, the barony of Beauchamp, and the barony of Seymour of Trowbridge became extinct; and the dukedom of Somerset, together with the barony of Seymour, devolved on his distant cousin.
+Algernon Seymour had been created Baron Percy in 1722.
+In 1749, soon after succeeding his father as 7th Duke of Somerset, he was created Earl of Northumberland, the Earldom of Northumberland having become extinct with the death of his maternal grandfather in 1670.
+By a special remainder, the new earldom was to pass to Sir Hugh Smithson, husband of Algernon's daughter Elizabeth Seymour (died 1776), while the subsidiary peerages of Baron Cockermouth and Earl of Egremont were to go to the children of his sister Lady Catherine Seymour (1693–1731).
+Without male issue, on his death in February 1750 these peerages therefore passed to different families, in accordance with the remainders in the patents of their creation.
+The earldom of Hertford, the barony of Beauchamp, and the barony of Seymour of Trowbridge became extinct; and the dukedom of Somerset, together with the barony of Seymour, devolved on a distant Seymour cousin.